Have you heard of this disciple who attempted to call down fire from heaven? Who was he? Why did he do it? What was the story behind it?

 John called himself “the disciple whom Jesus loved.”

-It is not meant to boast.
-Instead, as Fong (2016) reiterates, it is the apostle’s way of reflecting God’s love.
+As we’ve learned earlier, this designation is not meant to boast of himself.
+Instead, it is his way of reflecting God’s love 9.

-Like Moses and Jonah, he testifies that God is “merciful,” “gracious,” and “slow to anger.”
-He is also “abounding in steadfast love and faithfulness” (Exodus 34:6-7; Jonah 4:2, ESV).
+Like Moses and Jonah, John testifies that God is “merciful,” “gracious,” “slow to anger,” and “abounding in steadfast love and faithfulness” (Exodus 34:6, ESV).

 Also, God pardons iniquity and passes over transgression for you.
-That is, He does not keep His anger forever because “He delights in steadfast love” (Micah 7:18, ESV).
+He does not keep His anger forever because “He delights in steadfast love” (Micah 7:18, ESV).

 Indeed, God’s love is more than enough for you to uphold in whatever you do, wherever you go.
-Thus, you can’t help but manifest it in word and action.
+Hence, you can’t help but manifest it in word and action—exactly what John did.

 9) Keep going, no matter how challenging Christian life can be.